By: Ma. Jiandra Bianca F. Deslate

 Underbar Associate, DivinaLaw

-“My dears brother and sisters in the LGBT community, I want you to know that I am but one voice among many in this august chamber that says it is time: It is the time to pass the Anti-Discrimination Bill on the Basis of Sexual Orientation and Gender Identity.
+“My dear brother and sisters in the LGBT community, I want you to know that I am but one voice among many in this august chamber that says it is time: It is the time to pass the Anti-Discrimination Bill on the Basis of Sexual Orientation and Gender Identity.
 And the time is now,” declared Bataan 1st District Representative Geraldine Roman in an impassioned privilege speech in Congress on Sept.
 19, 2016.
 A year later, 197 other congressmen echoed her call and unanimously passed the Sexual Orientation and Gender Identity and Expression “SOGIE” Equality bill on the third reading.

 House Bill No. 4982 or “An Act Prohibiting Discrimination on the Basis of Sexual Orientation or Gender Identity or Expression (Sogie) and Providing Penalties Therefor” is the first of its kind in the country.
 Other anti-discrimination bills have been filed in the past, but these were never SOGIE-specific, lumping the lesbian, gay, transgender, bisexual, and queer sector (LGBTQ++ sector) with others such as the differently abled or the indigenous groups.